jrhoun/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/01-installing-liferay-on-an-application-server/04-installing-liferay-on-weblogic.md

 1. Name the session *LiferayMail* and give it the JNDI name `mail/MailSession`.
 1. Enter the *Session Username*, *Session Password*, *Confirm Session Password*, and *JavaMail Properties* fields as necessary for the mail server.
 See the [WebLogic documentation](http://docs.oracle.com/middleware/1221/wls/FMWCH/pagehelp/Mailcreatemailsessiontitle.html) for more information on these fields.
 1. Click *Next*.
 1. Choose the Managed Server where DXP is to be installed on, and click *Finish*.
 1. Shut down the Managed and Admin Servers.
 1. With the Managed and Admin servers shut down, add the following property to the `portal-ext.properties` file in Liferay Home:

-    ```
+    ```properties
     mail.session.jndi.name=mail/MailSession
     ```